Reflection maps: Normal crossings

-\begin{definition} A multigerm $f$ is \emph{$\cA$-finite} if, for a small enough representative $f\colon X\to Y$, the set of points $y\in Y$, such that the multigerm of $f$ at $f^{-1}(y) $ is not $\cA$-stable, has at most dimension zero. \end{definition}

-Since no equivalence relation other than $\cA$-equivalence appears, and we do not work with global stability, we say just stability instead of (local) $\cA$-stability.
-Good references for stability and $\cA$-finiteness are \cite{Golu-Gui}\cite{WallFiniteDeterminacyOfSmoothMapGerms} and \cite{GibsonSingularPointsSmoothMappings}.

-\begin{rem} In the literature, $\cA$-finite maps are also called ($\cA$-)finitely determined maps, or maps of finite ($\cA$-)codimension. \end{rem}
+Since no equivalence relation other than $\cA$-equivalence appears here and we will not work with global stability, we say just stability instead of (local) $\cA$-stability.
+In the literature, $\cA$-finite maps are also called $\cA$-finitely determined maps, or maps of finite $\cA$-codimension.
+Some references for stability and $\cA$-finiteness are \cite{GibsonSingularPointsSmoothMappings,Golu-Gui,WallFiniteDeterminacyOfSmoothMapGerms}.